 A: Each option has a different cost

 Q: What does the registration fee cover?

-A: The registration fee covers 2-3 practice sessions per week, a t-shirt, a trophy at the end of season banquet, and all Fairfax County administrative fees.
-The competitive registration option also the NVWF league registration, a USA Wrestling card (membership and insurance), and ribbons after every tournament.
+A: The registration fee covers practice sessions per week, an end of season banquet, and all Fairfax County administrative fees.
+This season, there are no competition fees included in the registration fee.

 Q: Where are practices held?